Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 The course is self-paced and enables you to fit your studies in with your lifestyle, motivation, and commitment.
 Each module has a duration of approximately 100 hours (the equivalent of 100 hours in a classroom setting).
 For example:

-- 10 hours a week means you will complete the course in approx. 90 weeks
+- 10 hours a week means you will complete a module in approx. 90 weeks

-- 20 hours a week means you will complete the course in approx. 45 weeks
+- 20 hours a week means you will complete a module in approx. 45 weeks

-- 40 hours a week means you will complete the course in approx. 22.5 weeks
+- 40 hours a week means you will complete a module in approx. 22.5 weeks

 There are no hidden extras